apigee/design-first-api-dev-workshop/README.md

-# iloveapi2015
-workshop example project to follow
+# Skeleton project for Swagger